-INLIVIAN's GOAL 1: Elevate the customer experience by creating a culture of service excellence.

-- Excellent customer service is the hallmark of a successful organization.
-INLIVIAN will place an emphasis on providing residents, voucher holders, staff, landlords contractors, developers, and the public at-large with excellent customer service. - Work to enhance its customer experience by developing and implementing an ongoing system for gathering and responding to customer feedback.

-INLIVIAN's GOAL 2: Acquire, develop, and preserve diverse price point housing.
+- Elevate the customer experience by creating a culture of service excellence.
+Objectives: - Excellent customer service is the hallmark of a successful organization.
+INLIVIAN will place an emphasis on providing residents, voucher holders, staff, landlords contractors, developers, and the public at-large with excellent customer service. - Work to enhance its customer experience by developing and implementing an ongoing system for gathering and responding to customer feedback. - 2.
+Acquire, develop, and preserve diverse price point housing.

-- Protect the supply of existing affordable housing and, to the extent possible, increase it. - Strategically invest its housing resources to maximize the return on its investment - Facilitate the creation of housing at different prices points to sustain and enhance communities.

-INLIVIAN's GOAL 3: Create and enhance diverse income streams to support INLIVIAN's mission.

-- Leveraging its real estate assets to maximize value through additional mixed-income and mixed-use development - Leveraging private investments in its affordable housing stock, making it an attractive candidate for additional private funding.
+- Protect the supply of existing affordable housing and, to the extent possible, increase it. - Strategically invest its housing resources to maximize the return on its investment - Facilitate the creation of housing at different prices points to sustain and enhance communities. - 3.
+Create and enhance diverse income streams to support INLIVIAN's mission.
+Objectives: - Leveraging its real estate assets to maximize value through additional mixed-income and mixed-use development - Leveraging private investments in its affordable housing stock, making it an attractive candidate for additional private funding.

-INLIVIAN's GOAL 4: Develop and maintain mutually beneficial external partnerships that further INLIVIAN's mission.
+4. Develop and maintain mutually beneficial external partnerships that further INLIVIAN's mission.

-• Review and enhance INLIVIAN's's Principles for Partnership Engagement.

-INLIVIAN GOAL5: Implement a communication strategy that educates the public on INLIVIAN's's transformation and engages stakeholders in advocacy efforts that further INLIVIAN's mission.
+- Review and enhance INLIVIAN's principles for Partnership Engagement. - 5.
+Implement a communication strategy that educates the public on INLIVIAN's transformation and engages stakeholders in advocacy efforts that further INLIVIAN's mission.